bccsa/modular-ui/README.md

 ```
 Note: property change events are emitted locally only (see Events - scope = local).

+---

 ### Notifying property changes externally
 When calling ```this.NotifyProperty('property_name')```, modular-ui will fire a 'data' event from the top level control containing the full path to the property.

 *Note*
-When using ```@{identifier}``` tags in user editable HTML element attributes, modular-ui will automatically call 'NotifyProperty' for the associated class property when the element attribute value is changed by the user.
+When using ```@{identifier}``` tags in user editable HTML element attributes, modular-ui will automatically call 'NotifyProperty' for the associated class property when the element attribute value is changed by the user (through HTML data binding) or when the property is set with JavaScript.

 Example
 ```javascript